pitastrudl/wekanwiki/Platforms.md

 [Install from source on Windows][installsource_windows], note that [git clone on Windows has been fixed](https://github.com/wekan/wekan/issues/977).
 Related issues: [running standalone](https://github.com/wekan/wekan/issues/883), [nexe](https://github.com/wekan/wekan/issues/710).

+Somebody should check from Docker website does Linux-based Wekan Docker containers work on Windows.
+There is also [Docker based development environment for Wekan](https://github.com/wekan/wekan-dev) that is not currently up-to-date, it has been made for faster local Docker builds.

 ### Uberspace

 [Install on Uberspace](https://github.com/wekan/wekan/wiki/Install-latest-Wekan-release-on-Uberspace)